 Please note that we will periodically update this manual.
-The most current version will be available in the "Providers" section of the BCBSNC Web site at bcbsnc.com/content/providers/blue-medicare-providers/index.htm.
+The most current version will be available in the "Providers" section of the Blue Cross NC website at BlueCrossNC.com/node/4471.

-This manual contains information providers need to administer BCBSNC Blue Medicare HMOSM and Blue Medicare PPOSM plans efficiently with regard to claims and customer service issues.
+This manual contains information providers need to administer Blue Cross NC Blue Medicare HMO[TM] and Blue Medicare PPO[TM] plans efficiently with regard to claims and customer service issues.

-If you experience any difficulty accessing or opening The Blue Book[TM] from our Web site, please contact Network Management (contact information is available in Chapter 2 of this manual).
-Additionally, if you cannot access the Web site please contact Network Management to receive a copy of the manual in another format.
+If you experience any difficulty accessing or opening The Blue Book[TM] from our website, please contact Provider Network (contact information is available in Chapter 2 of this manual).
+Additionally, if you cannot access the website please contact Provider Network to receive a copy of the manual in another format.

-1.2 Provider Manual - Blue Medicare HMOSM and Blue Medicare PPOSM Supplemental Guide online
+1.2 Provider Manual - Blue Medicare HMOsm and Blue Medicare PPOsm Supplemental Guide online

-The Blue Book[TM] Provider Manual Blue Medicare HMO[TM] and Blue Medicare PPO[TM] Supplemental Guide is maintained on the BCBSNC Web site for providers at bcbsnc.com/content/providers/blue-medicare-providers/index.htm.
+The Blue Book[TM] Provider Manual Blue Medicare HMO[TM] and Blue Medicare PPO[TM] Supplemental Guide is maintained on the Blue Cross NC website for providers at BlueCrossNC.com/node/4471.
 The manual is available to providers for download to their desktop computers for easy and efficient access.

-The process to view is easy, just click on The BlueBook[TM] Provider Manual - Blue Medicare HMO[TM] and Blue Medicare PPO[TM] Supplemental Guide hyperlink and select the option to open, it's that easy.
+The process to view is easy, just click on The Blue Book[TM] Provider Manual - Blue Medicare HMO[TM] and Blue Medicare PPO[TM] Supplemental Guide hyperlink and select the option to open, it's that easy.

-If you want to save a copy of the manual to your computer's desktop, open the manual for viewing following the same instructions, and after you have opened the manual to view, just select "File" from your computers tool bar, and select the option to "Save a Copy," then decide where you want to keep your updated edition of the provider manual supplemental guide on your computer, and click on the tab to save.
+If you want to save a copy of the manual to your computer's desktop, open the manual for viewing following the same instructions, and after you have opened the manual to view, just select "File" from your computers tool bar, and select the option to "Save a Copy," then decide where you want to keep your updated edition of the Provider Manual Supplemental Guide on your computer, and click on the tab to save.

-Important: Please note that providers are reminded that this manual supplemental guide will be periodically updated, and to receive accurate and up-to-date information from the most current version, providers are encouraged to always access the provider manual in the "Providers" section of the BCBSNC Web site at bcbsnc.com/content/ providers/blue-medicare-providers/index.htm.
+Important: Please note that providers are reminded that this Manual Supplemental Guide will be periodically updated, and to receive accurate and up-to-date information from the most current version, providers are encouraged to always access the provider manual in the "Providers" section of the Blue Cross NC website at BlueCrossNC.com/node/4471.